-Here are some stats on the importance of customer service and social media from a great infographic from Help Scout.
+Here are some stats on the importance of customer service and social media..
 Highlights include:

 6. Visual Intelligence

-While much of the content you’ll put on social media will be written, visual content is also crucial.The right gif or photo can be shared hundreds, or even thousands of times, and you need to understand the types of images that work well on each social network.
-It’s valuable for social media managers to have general knowledge of design so that you can create visually appealing graphics to complement your posts.
+It’s valuable for Social Media Managers to have a knowledge of design to create visually appealing graphics to complement your posts.
 Know Your Meme can be helpful in keeping up with daily development of new memes (if appropriate for your company).

-Video is also an important component, so if you can gain skills in that area, it will be extremely helpful.
-As Hoostsuite explains, a great social media manager will “know great video when they see it, and most importantly have a firm grasp of social video trends and how they fit into each major network.
-Certain networks, like Vine and live-streaming tools Meerkat and Periscope, also have a far lower expectation of quality, so the average smartphone user can become a video content creator for your brand.”
+Video is also an essential component of your social media strategy, so if you can gain skills in that area, it will be extremely helpful.
+As Hootsuite explains, a good Social Media Manager will “know great video when they see it, and most importantly have a firm grasp of social video trends and how they fit into each major network.”

 With the meteoric rise of visual platforms such as Instagram and TikTok, the quality of your videos is hugely important.
 Make sure you use social media for storytelling to speak to your audience alongside a clear, concise message about your brand.